BluBracket/database-risk-scanner/README.md

 1. Install the BluBracket CLI (see below)
 2. Clone or download this repo
-2. `pipenv sync` inside the repo to install Python dependencies

-Requires Python3 and pip, but [you probably already have those](https://pip.pypa.io/en/stable/installation/).
 Requires [golang installation](https://go.dev/doc/install)

 ### Install the BluBracket CLI